HappyGick/VSCraftableSticksMod/README.md

-# VSCraftableSticksMod
+# Craftable Sticks
-A simple Content mod for crafting sticks using boards.
+A simple Vintage Story Content mod for crafting sticks using wooden boards.